 How to Plant a Solomon’s Seal

-You may find some Solomon’s seal growing in wooded areas of USDA Hardiness Zones 3-7, but don’t disturb the wild plants.
+You may find some Solomon’s seal growing in wooded areas of USDA Hardiness Zones 3 through 7, but don’t disturb the wild plants.
 Purchase healthy plants from a local nursery or garden center, or get a division from a friend to add this interesting beauty to the woodland garden.

 Learning how to plant Solomon’s seal simply requires burying a few of the rhizomes in a shaded area.
 Solomon’s seal info advises leaving plenty of room for them to spread when initially planting.